-Cloud Management Platform (CMP) – A cloud management platform allows integrated management of private, hybrid, and private clouds.
+Cloud Management Platform (CMP) – A cloud management platform allows integrated management of private, hybrid, and public clouds.

 Cloud Marketplace – Cloud marketplaces are online stores where customers can explore and subscribe to software applications and developer services that supplement, integrate into, or build on top of existing software.
 Amazon’s AWS Marketplace is a good example.

 Cloud Migration – The process of moving applications, services, and data from on-premise to the cloud.
 This has become big business as many large enterprises struggle to migrate their data and deployments to cloud workloads.